AugustoEMoreira/datasec-challange/Readme.md

 all requests are directed to the stdout using the apache log format.

 ## Improvements
-here are a list of things I would like to have done, but i couldn't do to the time constrain:
+here are a list of things I would like to have done, but i couldn't do to the time constraint:

  - [ ] Encrypt the database password using an AES key stored in some secret vault(probably AWS secrets manager)
  - [ ] Implement JWT authentication